 Besides creating a good first impression, a properly implemented mobile menu ensures enduring usability and keeps users from abandoning ship out of frustration.

-If you enjoyed reading this article about CSS mobile menu examples, you should read these as well:
+If you enjoyed reading this article on CSS mobile menu examples, you should check out this one about CSS text glow effects.